hardikg2907/syntaq-backend/README.md

 - [x] Create models and views for create, detail, list for hackathons
 - [x] Create validations for hackathons
 - [x] Create new app for teams
-- [] Create models for teams, team members, team invitations
+- [x] Create models for teams, team members, team invitations
+- [x] Create CreateTeamView
+- [] Create SendInvitationView
+- [] Maybe use django-celery to offload mail task for invitation

 - [] Deploy it